aiven/aiven-docs/docs/platform/howto/billing-aws-marketplace-subscription.md

 title: Set up AWS Marketplace subscriptions
 ---

 Aiven makes its services available through the Amazon AWS Marketplace.
-This article shows the steps needed to create a subscription that links the accounts.
+You can create a subscription that links the accounts.

 First, there are some steps that need to be completed on the AWS Marketplace page before heading over to the Aiven Console and finishing